The Roadmap of Mathematics for Machine Learning

 To keep things simple, the aim is not to cover everything.
 Instead, we will focus on getting our directions.
 This way, you will be able to study other topics without difficulties, if need be.

-Instead of reading through it in one sitting, I recommend using this article as a reference point through your studies.
+Instead of reading through it in one sitting, I recommend using this article as a reference point throughout your studies.
 Go deep into a concept that is introduced, then check the roadmap and move on.
 I firmly believe that this is the best way to study: I will show you the road, but you must walk it.

 To familiarize yourself with the concepts, you should make things simple and study functions of a single variable for the first time.
 By definition, the derivative of a function is defined by

-This is essentially the slope of the tangent line at the point x in the limit.
+This is essentially the slope of the tangent line at the point in the limit.
 The figure below illustrates the concept.

 There are several essential rules regarding differentiation, but probably the most important is the so-called chain rule: